mirub/Clash/README.md

 		   function and accept).
 Thus, the polymorphism is highlighted.

-# LeagueOfOOP - Stage 2
+# Clash of the Worlds - Stage 2

 Project description: